Call for Papers

 Poster and Demonstrations

 RFIDSec 2016 will also offer the opportunity to exhibit posters and demos of promising work and system implementations.
-If you have an idea for a poster or demo please submit a 2 page abstract to email@example.com by 17 October 2016.
+Further details to be announced.